Onboard existing Microsoft Graph resources for use in Bicep templates

 In main.bicep, add the following Bicep code.

-extension microsoftGraph // TEMPLATE OVERVIEW: Uses existing group and existing SP and sets them // as members of another group // existing group #2 to be added as a member resource groupMember 'Microsoft.Graph/groups@v1.0' existing = { uniqueName: 'TestGroup-20240817' } // existing SP #2 to be added as a member resource application 'Microsoft.Graph/applications@v1.0' existing = { uniqueName: 'TestApp-20240817' } resource servicePrincipalMember 'Microsoft.Graph/servicePrincipals@v1.0' existing = { appId: application.appId } // Add preceding service principal and group as members of another group // Add preceding service principal as owner of the group. // If Group-1 uniqueName doesn't exist, this is a new deployment. // If Group-1 uniqueName exists, this is a redeployment/update.
+extension 'br:mcr.microsoft.com/bicep/extensions/microsoftgraph/v1.0:0.1.8-preview' // TEMPLATE OVERVIEW: Updates an existing app and // uses existing group and existing SP and sets them as members of another group // existing group #2 to be added as a member resource groupMember 'Microsoft.Graph/groups@v1.0' existing = { uniqueName: 'TestGroup-20241202' } // existing application to be updated with a new display name // and for its SP #2 to be added as a member (to group #1) resource application 'Microsoft.Graph/applications@v1.0' = { uniqueName: 'TestApp-20241202' displayName: 'Updating the displayName to something new' } resource servicePrincipalMember 'Microsoft.Graph/servicePrincipals@v1.0' existing = { appId: application.appId } // Add preceding service principal and group as members of another group // Add preceding service principal as owner of the group. // If Group-1 uniqueName doesn't exist, this is a new deployment. // If Group-1 uniqueName exists, this is a redeployment/update.
 For redeployments, existing members and owners are retained. resource group 'Microsoft.Graph/groups@v1.0' = { displayName: 'Group-1' mailEnabled: false mailNickname: 'Group-1' securityEnabled: true uniqueName: 'Group-1' members: [groupMember.id, servicePrincipalMember.id] owners: [servicePrincipalMember.id] }

 Deploy the Bicep file using Azure CLI or Azure PowerShell.